Lehi is developing a

 Westbound on northern Sensei.

-From the western end, it's 300 vertical feet of
+When riding from the western end, it's 300 vertical feet of

 altitude gain up to the ridgeline.
-The grade here is significantly steeper than the other portions of Sensei.
+The initial grade here is significantly steeper than the other portions of Sensei.

 Looking down at some meanders as Sensei descends